1992 NBA playoffs

 The 1992 NBA playoffs was the postseason tournament following the National Basketball Association's 1991-92 season.
 The tournament concluded with the Eastern Conference champion Chicago Bulls defeating the Western Conference champion Portland Trail Blazers 4 games to 2 in the NBA Finals.
 Michael Jordan was named NBA Finals MVP for the second straight year.

-The Blazers won their second Western Conference title in the past three years, third overall in franchise history, behind the leadership of Clyde Drexler.
+The Blazers won their second Western Conference title in the past three years, and third overall in franchise history, behind the leadership of Clyde Drexler.

 The Jazz made the Western Conference Finals for the first time in franchise history.
 They returned in 1994 and 1996 before finally breaking through in 1997.

 The fourth-year Miami Heat became the first of the 1988 and 1989 expansion teams to make the playoffs, though they were swept in the first round by the Bulls.
 In 2006, the Heat would become the first of these teams to win the NBA title.

 This was the first year since 1987 that the Bulls and Pistons did not meet in the playoffs.
 They did not meet again until 2007.

+Likewise, it was the second straight year the Bulls and New York Knicks met in the playoffs with the Knicks taking the Bulls to a Game 7 in their Eastern Conference Semifinal series before losing.

 This was the first time since 1986, that the Pistons did not reach the Eastern Conference Finals, as well as, losing in the first round.

 The Clippers made it to the playoffs for the first time since 1976, when they were the Buffalo Braves.
-It was also the first time since the Clippers arrival in Los Angeles in 1984 that both of Los Angeles' NBA teams, the Clippers and Lakers, qualified for postseason play together.
+It was also the first time since the Clippers' arrival in Los Angeles in 1984 that both of Los Angeles' NBA teams, the Clippers and Lakers, qualified for postseason play together.